"Why Are My Child's IQ Scores Falling?"

 must learn about tests

-and measurements - if you do not learn how to track your child's progress,
+and measurements.
+If you do not learn how to monitor your child's progress,

-you will not be able to be an equal participant in planning your child's
+you will not be able to represent your child's interests or participate in planning your child's

 the Matthew Effect